transitionnetwork/Humhub-Transition/docs/README.md

 ## Overview

+- Theme based on Clean Theme
 - On account creation, add membership to a space based on the profile field "Country"
-- Change the "Spaces" top menu button URL to add a filter showing oldest spaces first
+- Change the "Spaces" top menu button URL to add a filter showing the oldest spaces first
-- Theme based on Clean Theme
+- Possibility to specify a specific group with `Module::spaceAdminsGroupId` to sync all admin users of all spaces with the members of this group (see in configuration)

 ## Installation